andrew-walther/bios611-project1/README.md

 ### Preliminary Figures & Exploratory Data Analysis

+All figures can be found in the "figures" folder as well.

 ![](bios611-project1/figures/hist_avgscore_gender.png)

 The figure above shows that female students tend to score higher on a combined average of the math, reading, and writing exams when compared to male students.